RavenDB: An Introduction

 - One of the best .NET client APIs with extensibility which helps with an easier learning curve.

 - Offers features like Reduce, Map, and Index.

 - Excellent performance.

 - Designed to fit integrated testing.

 - Simple yet effective Management Studio.

-The JS console is a marvelous console which shows requests and response times along with indexes used to resolve incoming queries Handles hundreds of thousands of data with the multi-instance concept.
+The JS console is a marvelous console that shows requests and response times along with indexes used to resolve incoming queries Handles hundreds of thousands of data with the multi-instance concept.

 Cons of using RavenDB:

-- It doesn't have an option to test sharding, replication or authenticated access without purchasing the license.
+- It doesn't have the option to test sharding, replication, or authenticated access without purchasing the license.

 - Licenses are a must for anything other than development (even UAT requires licenses).